We are a group of educators and scholars passionate about the practice of media literacy education.

 Director of School & Community Partnerships

-With a profound passion for integrating interdisciplinary arts into her school’s library program, Jami Rhue is an informed advocate and longtime practitioner of multiliteracies, librarianship, and Media education.
+With a profound passion for integrating interdisciplinary arts into her school’s library program, Jami Rhue is an informed advocate and longtime practitioner of media literacy education, librarianship, and multiliteracies.

 Contact: director@yurwi.us